kacheryhub/kachery-doc/doc/kacheryhub-markdown/createKacheryChannel.md

 ## Ably project creation and configuration

 These are the instructions for creating and configuring an Ably project for use with your channel.
-If somebody else created the project for you, you'll just need to get the API key from them.
+This only applies to the case where you are creating your own Bitwooder resource.

 1. Sign up for an account on [Ably](https://ably.com/)